How to Get Out of a Headlock: 4 EASY STEPS TO ESCAPE HEADLOCKS

 STEP 1.
 BASE and POSTURE

 If you are attacked and put into a headlock, your priority should be to regain your posture as soon as possible.
-Standing close to the assailant so you’re not pulled over, keep your back straight and your head up.
-This is very important as it will drastically reduce the degree of control they have over you, and may even be enough to make them re-evaluate whether the headlock is worth doing.
-They may let go of you.
+Standing close to the assailant so you’re not pulled over.
+Keep your back straight and your head up.
+This is very important as it will drastically reduce the degree of control they have over you.
+It may even be enough to make them re-evaluate whether the headlock is worth doing.
+They may simply let go of you.

 STEP 2.
 TRAP their Arms to Defend Yourself from Punches

 Immediately reach past the assailant for their far arm, as this is where the more devastating blows would come from.
 Trap it against their body with one or both of your arms, as needed.
-Remember to stay postured.
+Remember to stay postured (see video)

 STEP 3.
 FIGHT BACK

 Now that you have regained your posture and protected yourself from further attacks, you can fight back with strikes to the attacker’s face and body.
 At this point, their plan of attack has gone very wrong.
 Again, here they may let go, giving you a chance to run.